simphotonics/benchmark_runner/README.md

   }
   ```

-When running **asynchronous** benchmarks the score are printed in order of
+- When running **asynchronous** benchmarks, the scores are printed in order of
 completion.
-The print the scores in sequential order it is recommended
+The print the scores in sequential order (as they are listed in the
-to *await* the completion of the async benchmark functions.
+benchmark executable) it is required to *await* the completion
+of the async benchmark functions and
+the enclosing group.

+## Contributions

+Help and enhancement requests are welcome.
+Please file a request via the issue
+tracker.

 ## Features and bugs